unboundsecurity/unbound-integration/container-signing/kubernetes-skopeo-portieris/README.md

 [Portieris](https://github.com/IBM/portieris) is a Kubernetes service that blocks unauthorized containers from starting.

-[Unboundsecurity VHSM](https://www.unboundsecurity.com/) is a virtual HSM service.
+[Unbound Security vHSM](https://www.unboundsecurity.com/) is a virtual HSM service.

-## The process
+## Process Overview

-Project task is to integrate all 3 components to work together.
+The project task is to integrate all 3 components to work together.
 It is done as following:
-1. Generate an RSA key pair used to sign containers in Unboundsecurity HSM.
+1. Generate an RSA key pair used to sign containers in Unbound vHSM.
 1. Export the public pair of the signing key.
 1. Create a secret in Kubernetes out of public key.
-1. Configure ``skopeo`` to work with Unboundsecurity HSM service.
+1. Configure ``skopeo`` to work with Unbound vHSM service.
 1. Sign container and generate the signature file using the ``skopeo`` command.
 1. Copy generated signature file to the ``NGINX`` web server used to serve static files.
 1. Generate ``portieris`` template to check all starting containers for signatures in NGINX server.
-1. Start ``portieris`` and check that everything is working and container signatures enforced.
+1. Start ``portieris`` and check that everything is working and container signatures are enforced.

 ## Prerequisites
 Generate RSA key in the Unbound UKC.

 ## Setup a signing machine.
-It can be a Docker container.
+This step can be done with a Docker container.

 1. Install missing packages.
 For example for CentOS 8:
 ```